Method of evolving junction on optimal path planning in flow fields: Our Method

-Since all possible trajectories will continuously pass through a sequence of regions, denote as $\{R_i\}_{i=1}^n$ in chronological order.
-Taking advantage that the flow velocity is a constant vector in each region $R_i$, we restrict the motion of the vehicle in $R_i$ to be constant velocity motion.
-Since the regions are convex, the straight line path always lies in the certain region and therefore is continuous.
-Now we can introduce the notation $v_i$ to be the vehicle velocity in $R_i$ and the junction set $\{x_i\}_{i=0}^n$ where $x_i$ are on the boundaries of different regions with $x_0$ the initial and $x_n=x_f$.
-In addition, without loss of generality, we assign $x_0$ to be the origin accompanied with $x_f$ located on the y-axis.
-With these, we present our algorithm for different cost function as below:
+With Bellman's principle, it is the fact that the optimal path should be formed via a piece-wise constant velocity motion.
+Thus, we restrict the velocity of the vehicle in each region to be a constant.
+Further, the regions are convex, therefore, the straight line path always lies inside each of the cell crossed and the path is continuous.
+Now we can introduce the notation $v_i$ to be the vehicle velocity in the $i^{th}$ cell crossed.

+Because of Theorem \eqref{thm:general}, we can parameterize solution to \eqref{problem} by i) the cell sequence that the path goes through, and ii) the position where the path intersects with the cell boundaries.
+We assume that the initial and the terminal position in \eqref{problem} are on the boundary of the partitioned cells.
+In general this can be achieved by incorporating a fixed rule to partition the cells containing $x_0$ and $x_f$ into two separate cells, with the new generated boundary going through $x_0$ and $x_f$.

+Let $\mathcal{C} = \{c_1, c_2, \dots, c_n\}$ denote a sequence of the index of cells that a path travels through, $c_i\in I_R, \forall i\in[1,n]$.
+We define the junction set $\{x_i\}_{i=0}^n$ to be the intersections between a trajectory and the cell boundaries.
+The junction $x_i$ is on the boundary between the two regions indexed as $c_{i}$ and $c_{i+1}$.
+The junction $x_0$ is the initial junction and the destination $x_f$ is the last junction e.g. $x_n=x_f$.
+For each region $R_i$, the entrance junction is $x_{i-1} $ and the exit junction is $x_i$.
+Fig.~\ref{fig:example_workspace} shows illustration of parameterizing a feasible path using junctions and the cell sequence.